joeldalley/php-SimpleDocumenter/README.md

 <b>Outputs:</b>
 ```
 __set() either returns void or has no @return doc comment tag.
-analyzeText() either returns void or has no @return doc comment tag.
+analyze() either returns void or has no @return doc comment tag.
 ```

 SimpleDocumenterNode::from() makes it easy to filter inheritance heirarchies: